rexresearch

 Microchannels and Minichannels, Puebla, 2007

 D. Hayes-McCoy, X. Jiang & D.A.
-LOCKERBY Direct Computation of
+LOCKERBY Direct Computation

-Conference on Fluid Mechanics and Aerodynamics, Athens, 2007
+International Conference on Fluid Mechanics and Aerodynamics,

 D.A.
 LOCKERBY, P.W Carpenter & C. Davies 2006, Is Helmholtz